 With these wines treated in this way, it is not possible for an assumedly malicious person to deliberately and improperly contaminate the wine before serving.
 This regulation plays an important role, especially for serving businesses.
 This is intended to guarantee Jewish guests that they will be served kosher wine regardless of the religion of the host or his staff.
 As a devout Jew you can be sure of that.
 Due to the short heating, the effect of cooking on the original taste of the wine is kept as low as possible.
 However, they contain a little less aroma, tanning and coloring, the color is a little darker and there are also slight changes in taste.

-Until the 1980s, a kosher wine was usually sweet Then, according to the international trend, a turnaround was made dry matured wines.
-In Israel As a rule, the larger wineries produce kosher wines.
-For the smaller companies, this is too time-consuming.
-One of the most famous producers is that of Baron Edmond de Rothschild (1845-1934) founded winery Carmel, Kosher wine is also produced outside of Israel.
-In Europe, this is done in Germany, France (eg Château Valandraud ), Italy, Austria (eg from Gerhard Wohlmuth in Southern Styria) and Hungary, as well as overseas in South Africa and in large quantities in the USA with the two leading companies Manischewitz and the Royal Wine Corporation with the trademark "Duke".
-Outside of Israel, however, "only" the regulations described from the vintage apply.
-Wine also plays a major role in the Christian religion; see below Eucharist and altar wine,
+Until the 1980s, a kosher wine was usually sweet, then a turn was made in accordance with the international trend dry aged wines.
+In Israel The larger wineries usually produce kosher wines.
+This is too complex for the smaller companies.
+One of the best known producers is that of Baron Edmond de Rothschild (1845-1934) founded winery Carmel, Kosher wine is also produced outside of Israel.
+In Europe, this is done in Germany, France (e.g. Chateau Valandraud ), Italy, Austria (e.g. by Gerhard Wohlmuth in southern Styria) and Hungary, as well as overseas in South Africa and in large quantities in the USA with the two leading companies Manischewitz and the Royal Wine Corporation with the "Herzog" brand.
+Outside of Israel, however, "only" the regulations described starting with the harvest apply.
+Wine also plays an important role in the Christian religion; see under Eucharist and altar wine,